cloudscale-ch/csi-cloudscale/README.md

 A Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) Driver for cloudscale.ch volumes.
 The CSI plugin allows you to use cloudscale.ch volumes with your preferred Container Orchestrator.

 The cloudscale.ch CSI plugin is mostly tested on Kubernetes.
-Theoretically it should also work on other Container Orchestrator's, such as Mesos or Cloud Foundry.
-Feel free to test it on other CO's and give us a feedback.
+Theoretically it should also work on other Container Orchestrators, such as Mesos or Cloud Foundry.
+Feel free to test it on other COs and give us a feedback.

+## Volume parameters

+This plugin supports the following volume parameters (in case of kubernetes: parameters on the `StorageClass` object):

+* `csi.cloudscale.ch/volume-type`: `ssd` or `bulk`; defaults to `ssd` if not set

+## Pre-defined storage classes

+The default deployment bundled in the `deploy/kubernetes/releases` folder includes two storage
+classes:

+* `cloudscale-volume-ssd` - the default storage class; uses an ssd volume, no luks encryption
+* `cloudscale-volume-bulk` - uses a bulk volume, no luks encryption

 ## Releases